 After a successful eight-day mission, the space shuttle Columbia (STS-3) made history as the first to end on New Mexico soil when it landed at the Northrup strip on White Sands Missile Range.
 Solve Space by unscrambling this image and note the two T-38 chase planes escorting it in, learn

 Last year, NASA named the first Artemis astronauts.
 The mission to return to the Moon begins with the first Artemis flight scheduled to launch later this year.
 We are featuring each of the Artemis astronauts to help you get to know these pioneering explorers.
-This week meet Jessica Meir.
+This week meet Christina Koch.

 Gemini III launched March 23, 1965 with Prime Crew astronauts Virgil I. “Gus” Grissom and John W. Young.
 NASA’s two-man Gemini spaceflights demonstrated that astronauts could change their capsule’s orbit, remain in space for at least two weeks and work outside their spacecraft–all essential skills to land on the moon

 Get the scoop on NASA’s microgravity-based vaccine development studies and why it’s important to research vaccines in space in today’s blog post.
 Thanks to NASA, vaccine development is being streamlined as a result of studies being conducted in microgravity onboard the International Space Station (ISS).
 Early microgravity-based vaccine development research

 Apollo-era flight director Glynn Lunney passed away on March 19.
 Lunney had a long and storied career, beginning when NASA was founded in 1958 and ending nearly 30 years later during the Space Shuttle Program.
 Born in Old Forge, Pennsylvania on Nov.
 27, 1936, Lunney grew up with a fascination